 All of the small solar power kits that we reviewed above are simple and easy to install.
 Information abounds online about installation practices, sizing your system and battery, and safety concerns.

 With a little research and a few hand tools, anyone can safely and competently install these small solar kits.
-If you’re
+If you’re worried whether you have the skills to install a solar panel kit in your cabin, RV, or campervan, forget about it – you can do it!

 As you go up in size, say 1,000 watts or more, solar installations become more complicated.
 Not just in the wiring and electrical components, but also in installation.